neilzone/LUKS-Encrypt-Raspberry-Pi-OS-Bullseye/README.md

 `/tmp/boot/install/4.luks_open.sh`

 Type in your decryption password again, then the system should resume booting as normal, at this point all the data is encrypted already, we just need to rebuild the initramfs.

+# 5: Configure so you do not need to boot into initramfs each time

 Run script: `/boot/install/5.rebuild_initram.sh`